 O Ball Rattle and Roll Car: We don’t own these cars, but we have and love the basic O Ball and an O Ball elephant.
 My boys loved these as babies because they are super easy to grasp.
 These cars would make a great gift for kids 6-12 months old.

 Small World Toys Trio Locomotives: Little Brother got these for Christmas when he was one.
 They were his absolute favorite toys for months, and he still plays with them.
 Think of them as a bigger off-track version of Brio trains.
 They are the perfect size for crawlers to push around, and the magnets make it easy to link the cars together.
+EDIT: I can’t find the train version anymore, but they have a similar set that is all emergency vehicles.

 Kid O Go Car: This car gets stellar reviews!
 It’s one of the few things I’m planning to get our youngest for Christmas this year.
 I love that the top of the car has a handle to make it easier for little ones to drive around.